wbic16/SQ/demos/sparse-spontaneous-events/README.md

 Tab-Delimited
 -------------
 The problem with monolithic-json is that it doesn't feel like information we can use directly.
 Maybe a tab-delimited file will work better?
+We'll get some space savings on the live DB by keeping a user lookup table.
+It complicates the format, but seems to be worth it - we're up to 15B live messages per TB!

 - Messages Encoded: 12
 - Files: 1
 - Data Structure: entries are rows in a table
-- Zip Compression: 729 bytes
+- Zip Compression: 748 bytes
-- 7z Compression: 641 bytes
+- 7z Compression: 661 bytes
-- Uncompressed Size: 961 bytes
+- Uncompressed Size: 869 bytes
 - Disk Space Per Message: 80 bytes
-- Live DB: 13.7 billion messages/TB
+- Live DB: 15 billion messages/TB
-- Archive: 20.5 billion messages/TB
+- Archive: 20 billion messages/TB

 Phext
 -----